amisolution/ERC20-AMIS/README.md

 > What is an AMIS Token (AMIS)?
 The AMIS is a transactional vehicle acting as asset management instrument for decentralized services running on the ethereum blockchain.
 Main Features:
+* Long Term Investment program based on Low volume.
+* ATF vs ICO: Asset Traded Fund is what characterizes an AMIS; it's also an ICO in the sense of an Initial Coin Option.
+* No ICO as we voluntereed to promote and build the AMIS business case around the concept of Initial Coin Option sold as Asset traded Fund.
+* NO centralized Trading: Amis do not favor centralized trading platforms but rather engages natively with a set of Decentralized exchanges (Ether Delta, TokenJar, BambooRelay 0x relays, AmisDex) which will undoubtedly expand over time.
 Dematerialized, Decentralized, due to replace FIAT transactions in the real economy for the long term, Transborder proof.
 Run on the ethereum blockchain natively since its experimental inception.

-Low supply of Tokens 37.000 (37 Tokens created so far) now 20 Mio Used as multi-purposes mediation instrument to interact with other decentralized exchanges and smart contracts.
+The 1st instance of AMIS had a low supply of Tokens 37.000 (37 Tokens with 3 decimals) now it's 20 Mio Used as multi-purposes mediation instrument to interact with other decentralized exchanges and smart contracts.
 Note: The new AMIS contract provides 20 Mio Tokens with 9 decimals; old AMIS contract deactivated from the exchange.
 We also introduced AMIS tokens and assets on new blockchain technology such as Bitshares and Waves.
 We plan to burn the excess of AMIS Ethereum tokens equivalent to the supply issued on these respective blockchains.